huggla/secure_and_minimal/README.md

 ### VAR_FINAL_COMMAND
 Shell command executed by VAR_LINUX_USER at the end of the startup process.
 Files that should be executed must be included in the EXECUTABLES or STARTUPEXECUTABLES ARG of the image or its BASEIMAGE.

-# Examples
-Below follows a few basic examples of SaM-images.
+### VAR_INIT_CAPS
+Additional capabilities, besides setpcap, setgid and setuid, that is needed during the startup process.
+Capabilities listed in VAR_KEEP_CAPS doesn't need to be listed in VAR_INIT_CAPS too.

+### VAR_KEEP_CAPS
+Capabilities needed by VAR_FINAL_COMMAND.

-## Dropbear SSH server
+# A basic example - Dropbear SSH server
 It is very easy to create a SaM-image with Dropbear server, all you need to do is add a few ARGs and ENVs to the SaM Dockerfile template.

 * Download and open the SaM Dockerfile template (https://github.com/huggla/secure_and_minimal/raw/master/Dockerfile-template).